Advertiser Disclosure

 You can work with creditors to settle your debts or hire a company to do the legwork for you.
 Either way, the end goal is to negotiate a settlement offer that allows you to pay a fraction of what you owe to satisfy outstanding debt balances.

 Debt settlement only works for unsecured debts, including credit card debt, personal loan debt, payday loan debt, private student loans, and medical debt.
 Debts secured by collateral, like home and auto loans, are not eligible for inclusion in debt settlement programs.
-Federal student loans, tax debt, and debts related to lawsuits also don’t qualify for.
+Federal student loans, tax debt, and debts related to lawsuits also don’t qualify.

 If you have a sizable amount of cash, you can take the DIY approach.
 Be mindful that the creditor will typically expect payment shortly after they agree to your settlement offer.
 But if money is low, it may be best to hire a debt settlement company to negotiate on your behalf.